 Come here if… you want to drink coffee, shop and take nice photos!

 Address: 96 Đ. Trần Phú, Hải Châu 1, Hải Châu, Đà Nẵng 840236, Vietnam

 If you’re serious about your coffee, I highly recommend 43 Factory Coffee Roasters.
+Most patrons claim that this may be the best coffee in Da Nang.
 If not for their coffee, the interior is spacious and Instagrammable.
 The entire space is made out of glass so there’s ample light pouring in from every angle, which I absolutely love.
 It’s a great place for an afternoon of work.
 I saw many people working away on their laptops; I wish I had brought mine!
 Later I would discover that Da Nang has a rather strong co-working space culture, something I found very interesting!